Students should be 18 years or older by the start date of their ELC program.

 ELC students must have a basic knowledge of English and successfully complete the ELC’s online test.

 Students in all programs complete a placement test on the first day of their program which determines their class level for the duration of the program.
-In the case of a significant discrepancy between students' observed second language performance and their results on the Proficiency Test, the ELC reserves the right to require additional evaluation.
+In the case of a significant discrepancy between students' observed English language performance and their results on the Proficiency Test, the ELC reserves the right to require additional evaluation.

 Program change/cancellation policy